mikepsinn/web3Hackathon/README.md

 ## Usage

-View the deplyed version [Here](https://clinft.herokuapp.com/index/)
+View the deployed version [Here](https://clinft.herokuapp.com/index/)
 ##### _Interaction/Dropdown Menu_
 - [Add Trial] add a unique trial ti add participants to, later track and send payments
 - [Add Client] will enable an option to add a client to the DB and mint them a token